-During this time of physical separation and virtual worship, every Sunday we welcome long-time members and friends alongside visitors and newcomers from our local community, from around the country, and even from around the world!
-Our community is enriched by the connections we are making through screens as we live through an unprecedented time in history.
+During this time of this new normal of a hybrid worship community, every Sunday we welcome long-time members and friends alongside visitors and newcomers from our local community, from around the country, and even from around the world!
+Our community is enriched by the connections we are making through screens and in person as we live through an unprecedented time in history.

 First Church invites every new person to join us “for an hour or for a lifetime” on the journey of life and the journey of faith.
 For some, the acceptance of this invitation leads to a deeper relationship with our community through the sharing in our covenant with God and with each other to become formal members of First Church in Cambridge.